Extended vocal technique: Buccal speech

+A form of alaryngeal speech that uses the upper esophagus for speech and singing, often taught to patients after laryngectomy.
+It is deeper than laryngeal speech, as well as more raspy and breathy, and uses similar vocal anatomy to the death growl.
+The American rapper The D.O.C., an esophageal speaker following medical treatment that damaged his vocal cords in 1989, raps in this style throughout his horrorcore album Helter Skelter and his other performances as a vocalist following the accident.
+The Shout At Cancer Choir, a choir made of people whose larynxes have been removed or damaged, has received international acclaim for its performances of contemporary choral pieces written specifically for esophageal voices.

 Non-vocal sounds

 Besides producing sounds with the mouth, singers can be required to clap or snap their fingers, shuffle their feet, or slap their body.
 This is usually notated by writing the appropriate word over a note.
 These gestures are sometimes written on a separate one-line staff as well.

 Artificial timbral changes

 Inhalation of gases

 Inhaled helium is occasionally used to drastically change the timbre of the voice.
 When inhaled, helium changes the resonant properties of the human vocal track resulting in a very high squeaky voice.
 In Salvatore Martirano's composition L’s GA the singer is required to inhale from a helium mask.

 Conversely, an unnaturally low voice may be achieved by asking the singer to inhale sulfur hexafluoride.
 This technique carries higher risk than helium inhalation due to the gas's heavy weight causing it to settle in the lungs, where it displaces oxygen.

 During the production of the album Eternal Atake 2, the rapper Lil Uzi Vert was recorded in the studio inhaling a gas that appeared to be nitrous oxide, an anesthetic that is used recreationally and that creates an unnaturally deep voice when inhaled.
 The album heavily uses low-pitched vocals which sound identical to the effects of nitrous oxide on the voice, though it is unconfirmed if these were created by inhaling gas, or through digital manipulation to give a similar effect.